Introduction

 Standardize Component Orientation

 Ensure all components of the same type share a consistent orientation.
 For example, align diodes and capacitors with their polarity markers in the same direction.
-This uniformity simplifies programming for pick and place machines and reduces the risk of placement errors.
+This uniformity simplifies programming for pick-and-place machines and reduces the risk of placement errors.
 Refer to industry standards like IPC-7351B for guidance on land pattern design and orientation.

 Maintain Adequate Spacing